joshbegley/nyt-latest/README.md

 **N.Y.C.
 Is Days Away From Running Out of Vaccine**\
 `“We will have literally nothing left to give as of Friday,” Mayor Bill de Blasio said.
-The next  shipment is expected next Tuesday. `\
+The next shipment is expected on Tuesday. `\
 https://nytimes.com/2021/01/20/nyregion/covid-vaccine-nyc.html?searchResultPosition=1

 **Do You Know Where the Vice President Lives?**\